GuangChen2333/32kLimiter/README.md

 If you use this plug-in in your own server,
 I hope you can put the repository link of this plug-in somewhere

 **This plugin is permanently free and open source.
-If you purchased this plugin somewhere, you can contact for a refund**
+If you purchased this add-on somewhere, we suggest you refund**